This Program is no Longer Available for Summer 2019

 After 7/7/19 0% Refund

-- Statement of Purpose: In one or two pages, please describe what you hope to achieve during the Precollege Summer United Nations Intensive Program and what has prepared you for this experience.
+- Statement of Purpose: In one or two pages, please describe what you hope to achieve during the Pre-College Summer Slice of New York and what has prepared you for this experience.

 Priority Application Date